oslabs-beta/Konstellation/README.md

 ```
 Navigate to `localhost:8080` to run the application

-2. On successfull startup, if you are not connected to your AWS, please enter your AWS credentials.
+2. On successful startup, if you are not connected to your AWS, please enter your AWS credentials.
 ![loginpage](./images/konstellation-login.png)